ZipCPU/wb2axip/README.md

   *This core has been formally verified.*

+- [EASYAXIL](rtl/easyaxil.v) is a second demonstration AXI-lite slave core, only this time re-engineered to look and feel simpler than the [DEMOAXI](rtl/demoaxi.v) core above.
+It's also designed to use internal registers, vice a memory, so that it can be more easily extended.
+The core can either use skidbuffers, in which case its performance matches the [DEMOAXI](rtl/demoaxi.v) core above, or not, in which case it has only half the throughput.
+The real key difference is that the skid buffers have been removed into an external module.

+  *This core has been formally verified.*

 - [DEMOFULL](rtl/demofull.v) is a fully capable AXI4 demonstration slave core, rather than just the AXI-lite protocol.
 Well, okay, it doesn't do anything with the PROT, QOS, CACHE, and LOCK flags, so perhaps it isn't truly the